keithbuhler/keithbuhler.github.io/index.md

 I'm Keith Buhler, a philosopher, classical teacher, and writer.
 I currently serve as a postdoctoral scholar at the University of Kentucky and a philosophy instructor at Asbury University.

-My scholarship contributes to contemporary virtue ethics.
-I provide a contemporary articulation and defense of the view that the good life is the virtuous and rational life.
+My scholarship contributes to virtue ethics and related fields such as metaethics.
+I provide a contemporary articulation and defense of the age-old view that virtue is natural, and that the rational life is the good life for human persons.

-I completed my PhD in philosophy in 2017.
+I defended my dissertation at the end of last  year and received my PhD in 2017.
 I hold a master's degree in Orthodox Theology from the University of Balamand and a BA in Humanities from Biola University.

 ----